 - IS NOT finalized—it is a pilot project for an initiative with the intention to expand nationwide

-- The Treatment Program Survey Portal will be open during Q3 of 2019
+- Data collection for the Treatment Program Survey will begin during Q4 of 2019

-- The survey results and claims data will be analyzed during Q4 of 2019
+- The survey results and claims data will be analyzed during Q1 of 2020

-- The Rating System will go live in 2020, with a provider preview period in advance to allow you to contest any potential misinformation and for user testing.
+- The Rating System will go live in mid-2020, with a provider preview period in advance to allow you to contest any potential misinformation and for user testing.